webmaster442/ECalc/README.md

-# ECalc
+# Engineers calculator
 An Engineering Calculator for Windows.
-Specificaly designed for Electrial & IT Engineering at the moment.
+Specifically designed for Electrical & IT Engineering at the moment.

 In the Future it might be expanded to do other various engineering tasks.